Doppol - Trending books for kids

 What’s inside...

-The second book in the Children of the Red King series, follows the life of Charlie Bone as he is attending Bloor's Academy where he discovers the time twister with the ability to travel through time.
-His great-great-uncle, Henry Yewbeam, travels accidentally through time from 1916 to the present day and they must find a way to send him back.
+The second book in the Children of the Red King series follows Charlie Bone as he attends Bloor's Academy.
+There, he discovers the time twister which allows time travel.
+His great-great-uncle, Henry Yewbeam, accidentally travels from 1916 to the present day, and they must find a way to send him back.
+Meanwhile, Charlie, initially thinking he was an ordinary boy, discovers his magical abilities when a photo speaks to him.
+His grandmother sends him to Bloor's Academy, a school for gifted children, where he meets new friends and faces his greatest adversary, the shady son of the director, and uncovers a big secret.

 Discussion points